DrCpp/DrMock/docs/samples/mock.md

 ```cpp
 warehouse->add("foo", 2);  // warehouse->mock.add().call("foo", 2);
 ```
-The `Method` object then searches its `BehaviorStack` bottom to top for a _persistant_ (live) `Behavior` object that expects the provided input, `("foo", 2")`.
+The `Method` object then searches its `BehaviorQueue` bottom to top for a _persistant_ (live) `Behavior` object that expects the provided input, `("foo", 2")`.
 If a matching `Behavior` is found, it's `produce()` method is called.